ERA-2022/PerSeO/README.md

     |    15    |  sub_category  |    str    | A string that contains the category of design, for example, "Dipole blade", "Low pass", "8 branches", among others |
     |    16    |   description  |    str    | A string with add/relevant information on design |

-    As you see in the next example (using the data before defined):
+    As you see in the following example (using the data before defined):
     ```
     commands.init_system(exe, save, pname, dname,vname, u, ma, mi, nom, i, p, b, reports, category, sub_category, desc)
     ```

-* __Fifth step:__ You must use the main_menu(...), this method come on from Interfaz of the second importation and you must add the fitness function as argumet of main_menu(...) as show in the next example:
+* __Fifth step:__ You must use the main_menu(...), this method comes on from Interfaz of the second importation, and you must add the fitness function as an argument of main_menu(...) as shown in the following example:

     ```
     Interfaz.main_menu(fit)